 Robert A. Lue

-Professor of the Practice of Molecular and Cellular Biology; Director of Life Sciences Education
+Professor of the Practice of Molecular and Cellular Biology; Faculty Director of the Harvard Ed Portal

 Richard L. Menschel Faculty Director of the Derek Bok Center for Teaching and Learning

-Rob has a longstanding commitment to interdisciplinary teaching and research and serves as the director of Life Sciences Education at Harvard, where he led a complete redesign of the introductory curriculum that created some of the largest and most popular science courses on campus.
-As the faculty director of the Harvard-Allston Education Portal, Rob oversees the integration of undergraduate education with community outreach on Harvard’s Allston campus, and in 2012, Rob’s extensive work on using technology to enhance learning took a new direction when he became the faculty director of HarvardX.
+Rob has a longstanding commitment to interdisciplinary teaching and research.
+From 2004 to 2015, he served as the director of Life Sciences Education at Harvard, where he led a complete redesign of the introductory curriculum that created some of the largest and most popular science courses on campus.
+In 2012, Rob’s extensive work on using technology to enhance learning took a new direction when he became the faculty director of HarvardX.
 At HarvardX, Harvard’s university-wide initiative that includes the edX partnership in online education with MIT, Rob helps to shape the university’s engagement in online learning in a way that reinforces its commitment to teaching excellence and works to expand its reach and impact globally.
+In addition, as the faculty director of the Harvard Ed Portal, Rob oversees the integration of undergraduate education with community outreach on Harvard’s Allston campus.

 Cambridge MA 02138